 - Digital value chain finance has the potential to boost smallholder productivity and catalyze more equitable gains in agricultural livelihoods.

-- By 2020, expects to move 7,000 tons of produce and earn $8.5 million in revenue from commissions, profit, and business intelligence
+- By 2020, expects to move 7,000 tons of produce and earn US $8.5 million in revenue from commissions, profit, and business intelligence

 - Seeks an infusion of capital to further scale social impact and commercial viability